w4ilun/mashery-intel-xdk-demos/mashery.rottentomatoes/3.4.0/Readme.md

 ==================================================================
 You will need the following to get started -

-1. appMobi's XDK - free download at http://www.appmobi.com/?q=node/27
+1. Intel's XDK - free download at http://xdk-software.intel.com/
 2. A Rotten Tomatoes API key - register at http://developer.rottentomatoes.com/member/register